Bonoolu/SteganoFS/README.md

 ## Introduction

 SteganoFS offers a unique solution for securely hiding files in a hostile environment, utilizing steganographic image files, primarily BMP files.
-It addresses the need for discreet storage of sensitive data while providing extensibility through a flexible Developer API.
+A Developer Interface allows to add support for additional file types.

 ## Features

 - Conceal an entire mountable filesystem within steganographic files.
-- Extend functionality through the Developer API to support additional file types.
+- Extend functionality through the Developer Interface to support additional file types.
 - Compatible with Linux operating systems, utilizing fuse3 technology.
 - Includes both a Command Line Interface (CLI) and a Graphical User Interface (GUI).

 ## Installation and Dependencies

 To use SteganoFS, you need a Linux operating system and the fuse3 library.
-The CLI requires the SteganoFS library, while the GUI necessitates Qt6 and the SteganoFS library.
+The CLI requires the SteganoFS library, while the GUI necessitates Qt5 and the SteganoFS library.
 Detailed installation instructions can be found in the [Installation Guide](./docs/install.md).

 ## Usage